e-gov/TARA-Doku/TechnicalSpecification.md

 In the case of authentication of a foreigner, the foreigner is redirected by TARA to the authentication service of their country.
 By a regulation of the European Committee, members states have agreed that another country’s authentication service must always issue four attributes of a natural person: 1) first name; 2) surname; 3) date of birth; 4) personal identification code or another identifier.
-Two attributes are always issued of the legal persons: 1) clegal person's identifier; 2) legal person’s name.
+Two attributes are always issued of the legal persons: 1) legal person's identifier; 2) legal person’s name.

 #### 4.1.2 Requesting e-mail address